 Q: With what assets will the Diocese pay creditors?

-A: The Diocese of New Ulm is listing all of its assets in documents to be filed with the court.
-You can see a listing of diocesan assets in this document.
+A: The Diocese of New Ulm listed all of its assets in documents filed with the court.
 Those assets include real estate and other property that belongs to the diocesan corporation.
 The Diocese is also working with its insurers to resolve the claims.

 Q: What about my donations to the Diocesan Ministries Appeal, will that money go to settle claims?

 A: As stated in Diocesan Ministries Appeal (DMA) materials, donations to the DMA are restricted gifts to be used in support of the specifically designated ministries only.
 The Diocese has every expectation that donations will be used as designated.

 Q: How will this filing affect ministry in the Diocese of New Ulm?

 A: We do not expect that this filing will affect core diocesan ministry.
 We expect that operations will continue without interruption as we work toward resolution.